- Do I have to pay a membership fee to compete in GTA AM Tour events?

 10. How do I register for The Tour and events?

 Register online at www.gtaamtour.com - click on “Join Now” to create your Tour profile.
-Once your handicap has been verified and you are assigned a Flight, you can register for events on the “Events Schedule” page of the website.
+Once your Handicap Factor has been set up and/or verified and you are assigned to a Flight, you can register for events on the “Events Schedule” page of the website.

 11. What are the prizes?